rectorphp/rector/README.md

 ### Debugging

-1. Make sure XDebug is installed and configured.
+1. Make sure XDebug is installed and configured
-2. Add `--xdebug` option when running Rector for
+2. Add `--xdebug` option when running Rector

-Without XDebug, you can use `--debug` option, that will print exception output.
+Without XDebug, you can use `--debug` option, that will print nested exceptions output.

 <br>